KeniaD1/Inventory-Web-App-Project/README.md

 The form will submit a new item to the bag .

-The form has a reset button that reset the form on click.
+The form has a reset button that resets the form on click.